Menu

 All documents submitted in a language other than English or French must be accompanied by a translation.

-• Photocopy of birth certificate with parents’ full names
+• Copy of your birth certificate indicating sex at birth and parents’ names (PDF format);

 Tuition fees